 Tips for buying shoes

-- Correct fit – if you measure as a size 8, it doesn’t necessarily mean that you’ll be an 8 in every shoe.
+- Correct fit – if you measure as a size 8, it does not necessarily mean that you will be an 8 in every shoe.
 Shoes are manufactured in many different lengths, widths, depths and shapes.
-Each model is built on a different last (form on which shoes are constructed) and therefore the size can vary.
+Each model is built on a different last (form on which shoes are constructed) and the size can vary.

 - Correct flex point – feet bend the most at the balls of the feet; this is where shoes should flex when you bend them.
 It is also where the shoe begins to “rocker” (flex) to assist with pushing you forward (propulsion).

-- Suitability for chosen activity – don’t wear a dress shoe to take your dog for a walk, for example.
+- Suitability for chosen activity – do not wear a dress shoe to take your dog for a walk, for example.
 Instead, choose a proper walking shoe.
 If you mainly walk your dog on hills or grass, consider a trail shoe with more tread and a better grip.

 - Snug fit – shoes that are too loose or sloppy are a tripping hazard.
-Chose a suitable closure (laces, Velcro® or slip-on) to make sure your shoes are secure on your foot.
+Chose a suitable closure (laces or Velcro®) to make sure your shoes are secure on your foot.

 - Be aware of shoes that are too soft – soft shoes may feel comfortable when you try them on in the store, but your feet may be unstable in them.
 Shoes need to have the right amount of ability to withstand twisting (torsional stability) to suit your specific needs.

 Depending on foot type and mechanics, you may benefit from orthotics (shoe inserts).
 Orthotics can help improve the efficiency of your mechanics and keep you in good alignment when you walk or run.